Preparing Text for Laser Cutting in InkScape

 There are a lot of things to keep in mind when designing your parts for laser cutting, and luckily we have all the information you need to create the best possible design.
 If you have already prepared your text designs for laser cutting, be sure to check out the rest of our blog for helpful content and make sure your designs fit our guidelines before you upload them.

 You’re ready to get started on your next SendCutSend order!
-Just upload your cut-ready files and get an instant quote today.
+Just upload your cut-ready files and get instant pricing today.

 Preflight Checklist